XimeraProject/ximeraExamples/README.md

 then there should be a ''hintsOSU'' or possibly a ''hintsBaseOSU'' as appropriate.

 * **Example of Intended Naming Scheme:**
 To demonstrate the intended naming scheme, consider the problem-like environments.
-The tests need to have a base case that demo/tests the very bare implementation of the problem like environments - but it also requires a test for how problem numbering is handled, and a test for how nesting problems is handled.
-Thus there should be three test files;
-problemBase.tex, problemNesting.tex, and problemNumbering.tex - each is a ximera documentclass that is demoing/testing
-the basic implementation, nesting behavior, and numbering scheme respectivvely.
+The thing being tested is the ''problem'' environment, so all tests go into a ''problem'' folder inside the testFiles folder.
+We need the base case that demo/tests the very bare implementation of the problem like environments - but it also requires a test for how problem numbering is handled, and a test for how nesting problems is handled.
+Thus there should be three test files inside the problem subfolder of the testFiles folder; problemBase.tex, problemNesting.tex, and problemNumbering.tex. each is a ximera documentclass that is demoing/testing the basic implementation, nesting behavior, and numbering scheme respectivvely.
 These are in turn loaded by the ''problemTest.tex'' file, which is the xourse documentclass that loads the content generated in the problem.dtx file.
+So just the ''problem'' related files would be in the structure as follows:
+- masterTestFolder
+    - problemTest.tex
+- testFiles
+    - problem
+        - base.tex file (basic usage implementation/info)
+        - nesting.tex (demo/test for nesting behavior)
+        - numbering.tex (demo/test for numbering scheme)

 # Non-Testable dtx Files Explained